How to Get a Flight Cancelation Refund Even When It Seems Impossible

 The process could not be easier than the following:

-- Log in to your DoNotPay account from any web browser or iOS app
+- Log in to your DoNotPay account from any web browser

 - Navigate to the Chargeback Instantly section